AaronJaegerVA/valip-knowledge/valip-knowledge.md

 Enterprise Health Records Modernization (EHRM).
 By shortening delivery times, minimizing expenses, and improving the utilization of IT initiatives, VALIP is paving the way for a more efficient and integrated VA enterprise.
-C. Who is the owner or control of the IT system or project?
+1. Who is the owner or control of the IT system or project?
 VA Owned and VA Operated

-2. Information Collection and Sharing
+## Information Collection and Sharing
-D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
+1. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual?
 Currently there are 9,820,134 distinct individuals in the SSTAFF Table for VA Staff All Veterans in VistA system.
-E. What is a general description of the information in the IT system and the purpose for collecting this information?
+1. What is a general description of the information in the IT system and the purpose for collecting this information?
 VALIP hosted applications connect to this data for analytics and reporting purposes.
 The Data is for all current VA Staff and Patients.
-F. What information sharing is conducted by the IT system?
+1. What information sharing is conducted by the IT system?
 A general description of the modules and subsystems, where relevant, and their functions.
 4 SIGHT II Eyeglass Prescription Orders
 VistA All Patient Data
 SCDIO/SCMD Staff Data
-G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?
+1. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?
 Yes, For 4sight-II, depending on the site they will be supporting, the PII/PHI will be retrieved on the identified sites using 4-sight-II application.

-3. Legal Authority and SORN
+## Legal Authority and SORN
-H. What is the citation of the legal authority to operate the IT system?
+1. What is the citation of the legal authority to operate the IT system?
-The information in VALIP so it is not a
-Privacy Act System of Record.
+The information in VALIP so it is not a Privacy Act System of Record.
 The information is obtained from the VHA Corporate Data Warehouse, which is maintained under Title 38, United States Code, Section 501.
-I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+1. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?
 Version date: October 1, 2023
 The information in VALIP is not searcha r and does not fall under a Privacy Act SORN.

-4. System Changes
+## System Changes
-J. Will the completion of this PIA will result in circumstances that require changes to business processes?
+1. Will the completion of this PIA will result in circumstances that require changes to business processes?
 No

-K. Will the completion of this PIA could potentially result in technology changes?
+1. Will the completion of this PIA could potentially result in technology changes?
 No

 # Characterization of the Information

 The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, IT system, or technology being developed.

-1.1 What information is collected, used, disseminated, created, or maintained in the system?
+1. What information is collected, used, disseminated, created, or maintained in the system?
 Identify and list all Sensitive Personal Information (SPI) that is collected and stored in the system, including Individually Identifiable Information (III), Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
 For additional information on